Kirk Franklin: Solo artist (2001–present)

 In 2001, he produced the soundtrack for the film Kingdom Come.
 The soundtrack included gospel artists Mary Mary, Trin-i-tee 5:7, Crystal Lewis, and Franklin's group 1NC, as well as mainstream artists Az Yet, Jill Scott, Tamar Braxton, Shawn Stockman of Boyz II Men and others.

-The Rebirth of Kirk Franklin was released in February 2002 after being delayed.
-It topped the Gospel Albums chart for 29 weeks, was No. 1 on the Hot R&B/Hip-Hop Albums chart, and was certified Platinum.
+In June 2000, a live recording of new material was done at Lakewood Church, and after over a year of production, The Rebirth of Kirk Franklin was released in February 2002.
+It topped the Gospel Albums chart for 29 weeks, was No. 1 on the Hot R&B/Hip-Hop Albums chart and was certified Platinum.
 The album featured collaborations with Bishop T.D.
 Jakes, Shirley Caesar, Willie Neal Johnson, TobyMac, Crystal Lewis, Jaci Velasquez, Papa San, Alvin Slaughter, and Yolanda Adams.

+In 2004, Franklin launched a new label called Fo Yo Soul Entertainment and had signed a new distribution deal with Zomba Label Group.

 On October 4, 2005, Hero was released in the United States.
 The album was certified Gold on December 2, 2005, and Platinum on December 14, 2006, by the Recording Industry Association of America.
 It reached No. 1 on both the Billboard Top Christian and Top Gospel albums.
 The first single, "Looking for You", was a hit, as was the follow-up "Imagine Me", which made it onto the R&B charts.
 At the 2007 Grammy Awards, Franklin won two Grammys for Hero.
 Additionally, Hero was the 2007 Stellar Awards CD of the Year.

-Franklin's 10th album, The Fight of My Life, was released in the United States on December 18, 2007.
+Franklin's 10th album, The Fight Of My Life, was released in the United States on December 18, 2007.
 The album debuted on the Billboard 200 at No. 33 with 74,000 copies sold in the first week.
 It reached No. 1 on both the Billboard Top Gospel and Top Christian albums charts, and also peaked at No. 7 on the Billboard Top R&B/Hip-Hop Albums Chart.
 The first single, "Declaration (This is It)," was released on October 23, 2007, and peaked at No. 35 on the Billboard Hot R&B/Hip-Hop Songs Chart.
 The album features guest appearances from Rance Allen, Isaac Carree, TobyMac, Da' T.R.U.T.H., Doug Williams (singer) and Melvin Williams (singer).